-Long term loans, however, are beneficial due to their longer borrowing period and higher freedom in repayment.
-Payments tend to be more spread out, so many feel that they are more manageable.
+However, long-term loans are beneficial due to their longer borrowing period and higher freedom in repayment.
+In addition, payments tend to be more spread out, so many feel that they are more manageable.
 However, it should come as no surprise that long term loans will result in a higher borrowing cost overall due to the increased amount of time over which repayment occurs, which corresponds to interest accumulating over the years.

-Long term loans should be primarily used to help chip away at more lasting debt issues, as opposed to ‘quick fix’ payments.
+Long-term loans should be primarily used to help chip away at more lasting debt issues than ‘quick fix’ payments.

-Whichever loan you go for, when you pay it back you’ll have to pay surplus in interest.
+Whichever loan you go for, you’ll have to pay a surplus in interest when you pay it back.
 This is why long term loans are generally costlier: more years, more interest.
 Interest rates vary between lenders and they can be looked at through ‘APR’ – annual percentage rates.

 With that in mind, let’s get right down to it: the five simple steps to applying for a loan quickly.

 The very first thing you need to do is consider what you want this loan for.
-Will it be a short term loan, where you could easily repay it before the year is up?
-Or will it be a heftier, long lasting loan that you’ll need to gradually pay off?
+Will it be a short term loan where you could easily repay it before the year is up?
+Or will it be a heftier, long-lasting loan that you’ll need to pay off gradually?

-Whilst short term loans are cheaper in that the reduced borrowing period allows for quicker and less costly repayment, they should generally be seen only as emergency measures where there are no other options.
-Be absolutely sure that you can’t hold off on impending purchases until payday.
+Whilst short term loans are cheaper in that the reduced borrowing period allows for quicker and less costly repayment.
+They should generally be seen only as emergency measures where there are no other options.
+Be sure that you can’t hold off on impending purchases until payday.

 The final thing you’ll need to do is define your needs: be exactly clear about how much you need to borrow and how long you want to borrow it for.
 With this, you can use repayment and interest calculators available online to work out how much you’ll owe and how much time you’ll have to pay it.
 The arrangement of repayment and interest rates is at the discretion of yourself and your provider.